Tai Chi Qigong Zoom Classes

 Awareness in Taiji Qigong

-Awareness in Taiji Qigong The fundamental aspects of training Tai Chi and Qigong are posture, awareness and breath.
-Awareness is important to train as you need to be present in your movements to be able to perform.
-Awareness is an expression of mindfulness as you maintain a point of focus for a sustained period of…
+Awareness in Taiji Qigong The fundamental concepts when training Tai Chi and Qigong are posture, awareness and breath.
+Awareness is an important aspect of training to explore, as you need to be present in your movements to be able to move well.
+Body sensitivity and sensory awareness are expressions of mindfulness, as you maintain a…

 | | | | |